HaxfracroarX/Auramcraft/README.md

 Developed by: HaxfracroarX, Mcat12, Xydium, Michael M. and MiloIsYumYum

-Note: You can build a version of the mod using the resources we have on GitHub.
+Note: You can build a version of the mod using the resources we have here.
 If you do so, we ask that you do not distribute it!

 [Todo List](AURAMCRAFT TO-DO.md)